 Signs of Separation Anxiety

-A dog who has it shows a lot of stress when he’s alone.
-He might:
+A dog who has it shows a lot of stress when they are alone.
+They might:

 - Howl, bark, or whine to excess

-- Have indoor "accidents" even though he’s housebroken
+- Have indoor "accidents" even though they are housebroken

 - Chew things up, dig holes, scratch at windows and doors